All credit for this write up on hardcore goes to hannibal, he wrote this description.

 The more forts you own the better the xp.
 2 forts is a small amount. and for every additional fort the xp increases.

 Loot on HC is harder to find.
 There is only 20% of the amount of loot on hc compared to normal.
 Because of this you get 3 lootpoints for each piece of loot you find.

 Warehouse missions give more xp on HC.
 Any warehouse mission gives 25% more XP on HC compared with normal.

-If you enjoy BSG and what we bring, then could you Please consider making a donation to help us keep the lights on.
-Currently i have been paying out of pocket to keep the site running, but it won't last forever if there isn't any flow inwards.
-The last thing i want to do is put up adds on the site, so instead there is a PayPal button. even if you can only put in a dollar it will help, i mean it.
+If you enjoy BSG and what we bring, then could you Please consider making a donation to help us keep the lights on?
+Currently I have been paying out of pocket to keep the site running, but it won't last forever.
+The last thing I want to do is put up adds on the site, so instead there is a PayPal button. even if you can only put in a dollar it will help, I mean it.

 site created by smoke-j.
 All content on this site is Copyright © 2016-2018 Black Screen Gaming